areyeslo/CSCW_Project/Papers-Literature Review/papers.md

 - Building Reputation in StackOverflow:An Empirical Investigation

-- Taking gamification to the next level
+- Taking gamification to the next level (Arturo)

 - Does Gamification Work? — A Literature Review of Empirical Studies on Gamification